peytoncordero/DRI25/html-css.md

 installations:
     - visual-studio-code:
         description: (Recommended) You can use any plain text editor, but for our purposes [Visual Studio Code](https://code.visualstudio.com/) ("VS Code") will be used.
-Click the corresponding link for [macOS](https://code.visualstudio.com/docs/setup/mac), [Windows](https://code.visualstudio.com/docs/setup/windows), [Linux](https://code.visualstudio.com/docs/setup/linux).
+For installation instructions, click the corresponding link for [macOS](https://code.visualstudio.com/docs/setup/mac), [Windows](https://code.visualstudio.com/docs/setup/windows), [Linux](https://code.visualstudio.com/docs/setup/linux).

 readings:
     - "[Introduction: Promises and Perils of Digital History](http://chnm.gmu.edu/digitalhistory/introduction/)"